Elin Brimheim Heinesen

 Listen to the original version of the song:

 Listen to the symphonic version of the song .

 Elin’s musical come-back

-Elin has not appeared much in public as a musician since the early nineties.
-She became a mother in 1990, and she has had a busy career in culture administration, marketing and journalism – so she hasn’t had the time nor money to pursue a musical career.
+For almost 20 years Elin did not appear much in public as a musician – not since the early nineties.
+She became a mother in 1990, and for a long time she had a busy career in Denmark in culture administration, marketing and journalism – so she hadn’t the time to pursue a musical career also.

-But Elin has made kind of a come back in the summer of 2010, when the album “Yndisløg” was released.
-In 2005 she went in to the studio to record eight songs together with her uncle Svenn Brimheim, who was a well known guitar player on the Faroe Islands, and with the band he played in, Ad Libitum, which is a very popular easy listening folk band on the Faroe Islands.
+But Elin made kind of a come back in the summer of 2010, when the album “Yndisløg” was released.
+In 2005 she went in to the studio to record eight songs together with her uncle Svenn Brimheim, who was a well known guitar player on the Faroe Islands, and with the band he played in, Ad Libitum, which was a very popular easy listening folk band on the Faroe Islands, mostly playing classical evergreens.
 They planned to record a number of other songs later, and the album was intended to be released in 2006, but Svenn unfortunately died in the spring of 2006, before they could make the rest of the recordings.
 Later – in 2007 – Elin went into the studio with the rest of the band to record the seven remaining song.

-The new album has the title “Yndisløg – Ein ferð aftur í farnar tíðir” (Treasured songs – A trip down memory lane) and contains her, her uncles and mothers favorite cover songs most of them evergreens from the sixties translated to Faroese by herself and others.
+The album got the title “Yndisløg – Ein ferð aftur í farnar tíðir” (Treasured songs – A trip down memory lane) and contains her, her uncles and mothers favorite songs, most of them evergreens from the sixties, translated to Faroese by Elin herself and others.
 Eight of the songs were recorded live in a studio at the Faroese public radio station in September 2005 with Svenn and Ad Libitum.
 The remaining seven tracks were recorded with the band – but without Svenn.